majestic53/libobf/README.md

 This library offers a quick way to obfusticate arbitrary data in a reverable way. __No actual encryption is performed, so the results should not be considered cryptographically secure.__

-The algorithm uses a simple xor block cipher, which takes a 64-bit key, 32-bit IV and encodes the data in 32-bit blocks:
+The algorithm uses a simple xor block cipher, which takes a 64-bit key, 32-bit IV and encodes/decodes data in 32-bit blocks:

 <p align="center">
     <img src=https://github.com/majestic53/libobf/raw/master/docs/encode_0.png><img src=https://github.com/majestic53/libobf/raw/master/docs/decode_0.png>